Avraham Fried: Career

 Fried was encouraged towards a music career by Rabbi Menachem Mendel Schneerson, the rebbe of Lubavitch, Rabbi Eli Teitelbaum, Mordechai Ben David and producer Sheya Mendlowitz.
 Fried began his career with the release of his first album No Jew Will Be Left Behind in 1981.
 The title song was composed by Yossi Green and the song "Kel Hahodaos" was written by Rabbi Baruch Chait of Kol Salonika & The Rabbis' Sons.
-Music by the Zimriah Orchestra, arranged by Marty Lewinter.
+Music was by the Zimriah Orchestra and arrangements by Marty Lewinter.
 Fried went on to collaborate with Sheya Mendlowitz and Yossi Green on eight albums.
 Green is credited with some of Fried's biggest hits, including "Aderaba", "Tanya", and "Didoh Bei".
 Fried also collaborated most notably with arranger Moshe Laufer over the years, but worked with a number of other arrangers including Marty Lewinter, Yisroel Lamm (the Neginah Orchestra), Suki Berry, Mona Rosenblum, Hershel Lebovits, Yaron Gershovsky, and others.

-Avremel, as many of his friends call him had appeared as a guest soloist on the Amudai Shaish Orchestra's Kol Sason V'kol Simcha - Wedding Album in 1981.
+Avremel, as many of his friends call him, had appeared as a guest soloist on the Amudai Shaish Orchestra's Kol Sason V'kol Simcha - Wedding Album in 1981.
 During that same year he appeared as special guest star on Suki With a Touch of Ding II - Wedding Album.
 He also appeared as an adult soloist on the Amudai Shaish Boys Choir's third album (their second double album), in 1982.
 He also sang on a number of all-star cast albums produced by Suki & Ding.

 In summer 2009, Fried made a concert tour in Israel where he introduced Israeli singer and composer Chanan Yovel and featured the songs "Rak T'filla" ("רק תפילה") and "U'Nesane Tokef" ("ונתנה תוקף").